mitsuba-renderer/drjit/docs/reference.rst

 <https://docs.python.org/3/library/typing.html#typing.TypeVar>`__ which can be
 recognized because their name equals or ends with a capital ``T`` (e.g., ``T``, ``ArrayT``, ``MaskT``, etc.).
-Type variables serve as placeholders that show how types propagates through function calls.
+Type variables serve as placeholders that show how types propagate through function calls.
 For example, a function with signature

 .. code-block:: python